 The father of the bride is a proud role for any dad to take and plays a key part in the wedding day.

-It’s a hugely happy moment watching your daughter marry the love of her life, but you may not be familiar with all the responsibilities that come with the role.
+It’s a hugely happy moment watching your daughter marry the love of her life, but from the father of the bride speech to walking her down the aisle, there are lots of responsibiltiies which you might not be familiar with.

 Image: Jon Harper Wedding Photography